 We were in a computer game.

 THE GOSPEL OF LOKI ended at Ragnarok, the End of the Worlds, with Asgard fallen, the gods defeated and most of them either dead, or consigned to eternal torment in Netherworld.
 However, Loki manages to escape into another World through Dream, and finds himself, to his surprise, incarnate in a human host – a 17-year-old girl called Jumps, and living in our own World.
-But, as he starts to come to terms with the challenges of being in a human host, Loki realizes that there may be a way to escape the chains of mortality and return to the World of the gods.
+But, as he starts to come to terms with the challenges of being in a human host – including school exams, eating disorders, inexplicable feelings of worthlessness, a tendency towards self-harm and the uncertainties of emerging teenage sexuality – Loki realizes that there may be a way to escape the chains of mortality and return to the World of the gods.

-THE TESTAMENT OF LOKI can be read alone, or as part of a sequence of RUNE books, which include RUNEMARKS, RUNELIGHT and THE GOSPEL OF LOKI.
+THE TESTAMENT OF LOKI can be read alone, or as part of a sequence of RUNE books, which include (though not necessarily in that order) RUNEMARKS, RUNELIGHT and THE GOSPEL OF LOKI.

 Q: In what order should I read your RUNE books?